 Zea Mays Printmaking is a studio, workshop, gallery, educational facility and research center dedicated to the safest and most sustainable printmaking practices available.
 We are continually researching exciting new techniques and products.
 We share this information through our workshops, consultations and private tutorials.

-We offer workshops in green printmaking processes; access to our state-of-the-art studio; exhibitions; residencies; prints for sale and more.
+We offer workshops in safer printmaking processes; access to our state-of-the-art studio; exhibitions; residencies; prints for sale and more.

 Printmaking in Havana

 Here's the story of our incredible trip to Havana to teach polyester plate lithography at San Alejandro Academy of Fine Arts.
 Visit our Cuba blog and read our story and see slideshows from this wonderful experience.